 - It can be used for training heavy bags

 - Five-year warranty

 - Not suitable for professional use

 Another Venum boxing gloves!
 We swear this is unintentional!
-These products show up in this list by their own merit on the list of best boxing gloves.
+These products show up in this list by their own merit.
 It is as good as the other boxing gloves.